Jake-London/cloud-computing-a1/README.md

  - datetime
  - sys

-Part 1: awsS3Shell.py Program
+## Part 1: awsS3Shell.py Program - Mimic Unix Shell "cd" Command with python script and AWS S3 buckets

-Basic Commands and Flags NOT Handled
+### Basic Commands and Flags NOT Handled

 NONE

-Extra Commands or Flags
+### Extra Commands or Flags

 NONE

-Error Conditions
+### Error Conditions
  - Most error conditions are handled such that nothing happens or a message is given and a new prompt is given, but does not terminate the prompt
    (example: using commands before logging in does nothing and returns a new prompt)
  - If 'config.ini' is not present, program will terminate

-Comments/Instructions for the Marker
+### Comments/Instructions for the Marker
  - First time using python so code is messy as I learnt as I went
  - IMPORTANT - When using commands that specify an s3 path (either total or relative), please avoid adding a '/' to the end of a specified path as certain commands will not work properly